marciobarrios/custom-chrome-dev-tools/README.md

 * Checkboxes to enable/disable properties on left
 * Lighter grey for the name of css file in a properties block
 * Grey background for read-only properties or inherited properties from other files
-* Only show inherited properties from other files when moving mouse over the title sidebar
+* Only show inherited properties from other files when moving mouse over the title bar
-* Highlight with yellow background some "important" properties: float, position, margin, padding and width
+* Highlighted with yellow background some "important" properties: float, position, margin, padding and width
 * Changed value color
-* Hide browser prefixes except -webkit
+* Hidden browser prefixes except -webkit
-* Highlight with italic properties with -webkit prefix
+* Highlighted with italic properties with -webkit prefix
 * Removed grey line between block of properties

 ##Instructions to use these styles